During pregnancy, a woman suffers different symptoms and changes in her body due to the hormonal variations that pregnancy entails.

-This increased urge to urinate will cause you to get up several times at night, which will affect your rest and increased fatigue.
+This increased urge to urinate could make you get up several times in the night, which would affect your rest and increased fatigue.

 A woman's hormonal situation during pregnancy can also influence her mood, so it is common to have increased sensitivity and irritability, as well as sudden mood swings.

-All these symptoms are very general and there are women who can suffer them with greater intensity than others.
+All these symptoms are very general and there are women who experience them with more intensity than others.

 In addition to all the physical and emotional symptoms discussed so far, pregnancy can give rise to many other symptoms such as the following: